Frequently Asked Questions

 Definitions

-What do you mean by a "Net Zero Carbon Building"?
+What do you mean by a "Net Zero Carbon Aligned Building"?

 2

-What do you mean when you say that the Standard will be "science based"?
+What do you mean when you say that the Standard is "science-based"?

 3